ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 ```
 snap <file_name> [<optional_path>]
 ```
 Even though we have an alias, the arguments the script accepts remain the same.
-Just like we saw when running the script without an alias, you will everything will work exactly as it did before.
+Just like we saw when running the script without an alias, everything will work exactly as it did before.

 Just to recap:
 1. Run script